 Buffalo, Rochester and Pittsburgh Railway

-The Buffalo, Rochester and Pittsburgh (BR&P) Railway West Seneca passenger station was actually located in the town of Tonawanda.
+The Buffalo, Rochester and Pittsburgh (BR&P) Railway West Seneca passenger station was actually located in the town of Lackawanna.
 It was located just east of South Park Avenue (Rt 62) and north of McKinley Parkway.
 The 1915 Sanborn fire insurance map and 2024 Google Maps map show the location of the station.

 The 1899 map below shows the BR&P station farther south along the line, just south of Ridge Road.
 I don’t know if one of the maps is wrong or if the station moved between 1899 and 1915 (which seems the most likely).